zajitschek/metaanalysis/chapters/chapter1.md

 However, as this is meant as a first step to get you started, we will provide some additional resources, exercises and guidelines (Chapters 2, 3 and 4).
 This includes a section on phylogenetic trees (which you may need if the question you're planning on tackling spans across different species.
 To keep things simple initially, we are concentrating on an example within the same species), how to make a decision tree in R, and other useful stuff.

-Here is a list of the different parts of a meta analysis:
+Here is a list of the different parts of a meta-analysis:

 ![](https://github.com/SusZaj/metaanalysis/blob/master/images/metaanalysis_overview.png?raw=true)
 <br>